notrealn/wii-tanks-clone/README.md

 # What is this?
-This was made as the final project for cs50.
+This webgame was made as the final project for cs50.

 # How do i play this?
 1. Clone this repository by typing `git clone https://github.com/notrealn/wii-tanks-clone.git .`